kodabots/Docs/docs/broadcasting-api.md

 Errors are returned using standard HTTP error code syntax.
 In general, codes in the 2xx range indicate success, codes in the 4xx range indicate an error (wrong or missing parameters, insufficient authentication etc.), and codes in the 5xx range indicate an error with KODA Bots servers.
 Any additional info is included in the status of the return call, JSON-formatted.

 HTTP status codes summary
 - 400 – The request was incorrect.
-400 – The request was incorrect.
 Please make sure that the passed arguments are matching format provided in the method documentation.
 - 401 – Unauthorized.
 In most cases you pass invalid token.
 - 500 – Internal Server Error.
 Something unexpected happened on our end.
 Please try again or contact support.